 The public-facing edge of the story is where institutional leverage stops being abstract and starts shaping what people can see, afford, contest, or rely on.

 Use the source reporting from Stocktonia as a baseline, then compare later statements against the formal record.
-If the language shifts while the filings, votes, budgets, or court papers keep moving the same way, trust the record over the spin.
+If the language shifts while the filings, votes, budgets, or court papers keep moving the same way, let the documents carry more weight than the messaging.